john77eipe/SpringSecurityDrills/ReadMe.md

    Check this to know more about it: https://www.baeldung.com/spring-mvc-cache-headers

-#### Remember Me cookie when custom authentication is in place
+#### Remember Me cookie when custom authentication

-> In progress
+> Getting the exisitng Remember Me cookie to work with custon authentication In progress.
+Note that this feature alone won't work in  **securestore-web-with-db-auth-4**.

+I have raised this as a [stackoverflow question](https://stackoverflow.com/questions/63325459/spring-remember-me-cookie-doesnt-work-for-custom-authentication-provider).
 If you want Remember Me cookie with more security then go for Persisted Spring Security have a look here: https://github.com/eugenp/tutorials/tree/master/spring-security-modules/spring-security-mvc-persisted-remember-me

+Checkout the project: **securestore-web-with-db-auth-5**.

 ## Part 6:  Secure REST (Stateless Sessions)

+Checkout the project: **securestore-rest-with-db-auth-6**.

 There are multiple options to choose from: